Emily-Jiang/tx-more-lab/module1/README.md

 ## About the ModResorts application

-The ModResorts application was originally deployed on WebSphere Application Server 9.
-It has since been migrated to Liberty, upgraded from Java 8 to Java 17, and now uses technologies from the Jakarta EE 10 Core Profile.
+In this module, you’ll work with the ModResorts application, a sample web application originally developed for IBM WebSphere Application Server 9.
+It has since been migrated to Liberty, upgraded from Java 8 to Java 17, and updated to use technologies from the Jakarta EE 10 Core Profile.
 You can find the source code [here](https://github.com/IBM/sample-app-mod).

 ## Building the application WAR file